- Guideline for Accreditation of Yellow Fever Vaccination Centres

 - Distribute a periodic survey to accredited yellow fever vaccination centres.
-The Department of Health and Ageing may use information from the surveys in the monitoring and review of yellow fever policy.
+The Department of Health may use information from the surveys in the monitoring and review of yellow fever policy.

 - Advise Sanofi Pasteur Pty Ltd of any revocations of the accreditation of yellow fever vaccination centres.

 The revised International Health Regulations (IHR 2005) came into force in June 2007.
 From 15 June 2007, the “International certificate of vaccination or revaccination against yellow fever” was replaced by the “International certificate of vaccination or prophylaxis”.
 Previous vaccination certificates are still valid until they expire.

 A model of the “International certificate of vaccination or prophylaxis” is provided below.
 The additional information required on the new certificate is highlighted: